Bow Hunting | Tips and Tricks

 You have your choice tree stand and have memorized all of the safety precautions you need when hunting with a tree stand.
 However, there are still some factors you need to be aware of before going out to the wild and looking for game.

-There are questions that need to be answered: what other equipment should one bring during a hunt, how high should a tree stand be for bow hunting, is it okay to carry your weapon while climbing the tree?
+Have you asked yourself what other equipment should you bring during a hunt?
+How high should a tree stand be for bow hunting?
+Is it okay to carry your weapon while climbing the tree?
 These and more will be discussed in this article.

-3. It is always recommended to bring along a good working flashlight with you while you bow hunt.
-You can also opt for a light that can be clipped to your cap or make use of a headlamp.
-Clip-on lights and headlamps are the top choices for most since they allow individuals to work with both hands while setting up in darker environments and while climbing.
+A good working flashlight!
+You could opt for a light that can be clipped to your cap or make use of a headlamp to allow you to work with both hands while setting up in darker environments and are super handy while climbing.

-4. Make sure your boots are free from snow, mud or slush before climbing.
+An important safety tip is to make sure your boots are free from snow, mud or slush before climbing.
 Dirt on your boots can put you at risk while climbing into the stand.
-If you do not get rid of dirt on your boot treads, they will dry up and as you move on the platform, these chunks of dirt can drop through the stand and into the ground.
-The woods are often silent and the sound of dropping hunks of mud and dirt can hit dry leaves and notify game to your presence.
+Dirt can also dry up and as you move on the platform, chunks of dirt could drop through the stand and into the ground and notify game of your presence - seriously, it happens!

 For right-handed individuals, you must position a tiny hook on the left side of the tree as high as you can get hold of then dangle the quiver near the trunk.
 This height will prevent your arrows from obstructing shots on that particular side of the tree but will still be available for second shots.

 Now that we have discussed how high the tree stand should be for bow hunting and other important considerations, you may get on with the hunt.
 Be safe and always practice extra precautions.